 I think I’m a better husband when I am alert, relaxed, and communicating well.
 To improve these I find value in the following:

 - Have sleep plan.
 Nothing prepares you for the tiredness of being a parent, and when we had two children both under two I felt permanently knackered.
 Being tired makes one irritable and unable to think clearly.
-This will always be far easier for men to achieve than women (i.e the first responders) but a sleep plan meant that I now enjoy getting up before 8am.
+A sleep plan will always be far easier for men to achieve than women (i.e the first responders) but a sleep plan meant that I now enjoy getting up before 8am.
 It has become a normal part of my routine and this has helped massively.

 - Mindfulness.
 The basic principle is highly compatible with being a secular hermit and I try to find time for sporadic meditation.
 Diet and exercise is also crucial for this.

 - Susan Cain’s book on introversion has had a big impact on me, and Chapter 10 focuses on the communication gap between different personality types.
 What I found especially useful is instead of debating which activities to do, talk about what it is about a specific activity you do or do not enjoy.
 This opens up the potential for modifying an activity in a way that makes it mutually tolerable (or perhaps even beneficial).
 The example in the book is that Greg is outgoing and Emily is more pensive.
 He wants regular big dinner parties with lots of guests, and she wants a quiet night in.
 Their solution is to hold an event only once a month; buffet style food (i.e. not sit down); and Emily isn’t obliged to mingle.
 A regular date night is a good communication facilitator because it involves alcohol but doesn’t involve children.
 David Freeman has written a great article on his experience in a leadership position at the ONS, as an introvert.

 I highly recommend Being Mortal by Atul Gawande.
 The goal of modern healthcare is to keep the elderly alive and safe but this is usually because we shy away from difficult conversations about what quality of life is important to them, and what tradeoffs they are willing to make.
 Because we often delay this conversation until it’s too late, we care for the elderly in an intrusive, expensive, and unsatisfactory way.
 Some steps to mitigate this: